-Wall St. Earnings Expectations: The average analyst estimate is for net income of 34 cents per share, a rise of 36% from the company’s actual earnings for the year-ago quarter.
-The average estimate is the same as three months ago.
-Between one and three months ago, the average estimate was unchanged.
-It also has not changed during the last month.
-Analysts are projecting profit to rise by 4.8% compared to last year’s $1.75.
+Wall St. Earnings Expectations: The average estimate of analysts is for net income of 32 cents per share, a rise of 14.3% from the company’s actual earnings for the same quarter a year ago.
+During the past three months, the average estimate has moved down from 33 cents.
+Between one and three months ago, the average estimate moved down.
+It has been unchanged at 32 cents during the last month.
+Analysts are projecting profit to rise by 0.6% compared to last year’s $1.68.

-Balance Sheet Analysis: The company’s current ratio of assets to liabilities came in at 1.0 last quarter.
-The current ratio is an indication of a firm’s liquidity and ability to meet creditor demands and generally, for every dollar the company owes in the short term, it has that figure available in assets that can be converted to cash in the short term.
+Balance Sheet Analysis: The company’s current ratio of assets to liabilities came in at 0.8 last quarter.
+The current ratio is an indication of a firm’s liquidity and ability to meet creditor demands and generally, a ratio less than one could indicate a company may have difficulty meeting current obligations.

-Analyst Ratings: With seven analysts rating the stock a buy, none rating it a sell and three rating the stock a hold, there are indications of a bullish stance by analysts.
+Analyst Ratings: With six analysts rating the stock a buy, none rating it a sell and four rating the stock a hold, there are indications of a bullish stance by analysts.

 Stocks with improving earnings metrics are worthy of your extra attention.
 In fact, “E = Earnings Are Increasing Quarter-Over-Quarter” is a core component of our CHEAT SHEET investing framework for this very reason.
 Don’t waste another minute — click here and get our CHEAT SHEET stock picks now.

 (Company fundamentals by Xignite Financials.
 Earnings estimates provided by Zacks)